fbpx

 2. Floss correctly: Flossing removes food caught between teeth that a toothbrush can’t reach.
 This prevents bacteria from breaking down the bits of food, which increases oral acidity and plaque buildup.
 Flossing not only decreases the risk of cavities but periodontal disease as well.

 3. Cut back on sugary foods and drinks: Foods and drinks with high amounts of sugar and/or a high acidic content can be dangerous for your smile.
-Instead, drink more water and try healthier snack options, such as nuts, fresh fruit, vegetables, or low-fat yogurts.
+Instead, drink more water and try healthier snack options like nuts, fresh fruit, vegetables, or low-fat yogurts.

 4. Don’t ignore discomfort: If you notice a persistent toothache or tooth sensitivity, don’t ignore the issue.
 Instead, see your dentist for a diagnosis.
-These are common warning signs of a cavity, and ignoring them can increase the risk of infection.
+These are common warning signs of a cavity; ignoring them can increase the risk of infection.

 5. See your dentist regularly: You should see your dentist about once every six months.
 The doctor can identify the earliest warning signs of decay and treat the issue before it progresses and harms your oral health.